top of page

 In the next image, you'll see a list of the prefixes and their exponential equivalents.
 You need to memorize deci-nano on the small side and deka - tera on the large side.

-Finally, you need to know some very basic conversion factors that have little to do with metric prefixes.
+Finally, you need to know some very basic conversion factors that allow you to move from english to metric for the purposes of determining if an answer makes any sense..

 1 kg = 2.2 lbs